Updated: Apr 8

 All existence is conditioned phenomena (realities).
 All conditioned phenomena has the mark of Three Universal Characteristics.

-What's described in these steps is an overview of how to guide the mind during Wisdom Meditation.
-It's suitable in formal practice in daily life, not just in retreat.
-This is the process of developing of mindfulness connected with Knowing (clear comprehension), so that Wisdom faculty matures to do what Wisdom is supposed to do.
+What's described in these steps is a general guide for development / practice during Wisdom Meditation.
+It's suitable in formal practice in daily life, not just in a retreat.

 In daily life, it's very difficult to be so precise and intense as concentration is not built up to that extent.
 Also, it’s not always possible to direct the mind to the ultimate realities, although there are times we can.
 If requisite conditions are present, deep experiences are possible.
 In general, formal practice in daily life is essential, a lesser degree of Wisdom meditation practice is also necessary in daily life, and daily-life mindfulness is also beneficial.